yoctoproject/poky/documentation/overview-manual/yp-intro.rst

 Challenges
 ----------

-The following list presents challenges you might encounter when developing using the Yocto Project:
+Here are challenges you might encounter when developing using the Yocto Project:

 -  *Steep Learning Curve:* The Yocto Project has a steep learning curve and has many different ways to accomplish similar tasks.
 It can be